JoPfeiff/language-classification/README.md

 # Classification of Text Language

-In this repository I have built a **character based LSTM model** that predicts the language of a sentence or a text document.
+In this repository I have built a **character level LSTM model** that predicts the language of a sentence or a text document.
 The data set is based on **EU Bookshop data** which includes sentences of 42 different languages.
 The raw data can be found here http://opus.nlpl.eu/EUbookshop.php.
 Note however that I only included **32 languages** for which more than 10000 sentences exist. <br/>

 This repository builds upon my `data_loading` framework which can be found here: https://github.com/JoPfeiff/nlp-data-loading-framework-